dmlc/dgl/examples/pytorch/rgcn/experimental/README.md

 ```bash
 python3 partition_graph.py --dataset ogbn-mag --num_parts 4 --balance_train --balance_edges
 ```

+This script generates partitioned graphs and store them in the directory called `data`.

 ### Step 2: copy the partitioned data to the cluster
 DGL provides a script for copying partitioned data to the cluster.
 Before that, copy the training script to a local folder: